tinnunculus/EDSR_DBPN_Denoising/README.md

 ```

 ## Predict
-after training model finished, then you can process SR to any LR images.(the LR images you want to process have to be stored in the "test_image" directory
+After training model finished, then you can process SR to any LR images.(the LR images you want to process have to be stored in the "test_image" directory

 ```python
 from edsr_model import EDSR_MODEL